paresmarc/MDEF/docs/DST2/12-Exploring alternative presents.md

 - Designing a system to recover pieces of ceramics lost because civil war of Spain.
 Work with New Tech to reinterpret the pieces.
 AI to rethink

+Our goal is to revive old crafting techniques and items by blending them with modern technology, in order to appeal to younger generations.
+We aim to highlight the value of handcrafted products and promote transparency in the production process, with an open-source approach.

+We are currently developing a system that utilises AI to create contemporary interpretations of traditional local ceramic pieces, based on preserved sources.

 **Marian Burguès project**